The Cavender-Farris-Neyman Model with a Molecular Clock: Ehrhart Function of the CFN-MC Polytope

 \begin{proof} Let $[\P]$ be a $b$-nonmaintaining vertex of $R_T$.
 Then by Proposition \ref{prop:blocked}, $d$ is blocked in the top-set $V$ of $[\P]$.
 So the path $P \in \P$ with top-most node $b$ passes through the $e$-subtree of $T$.
 Let $P'$ be the path in $T'$ given by

-Then $\P'=(\P - \{P\}) \cup P')$ is a collection of paths in $T'$ that matches $[\P]$ on all coordinates other than the $b$- and $c$-coordinates, and that has $b$-coordinate equal to 0 and $c$-coordinate equal to 1.
+Then $\P'=(\P - \{P\}) \cup P')$ is a path system in $T'$ that matches $[\P]$ on all coordinates other than the $b$- and $c$-coordinates, and that has $b$-coordinate equal to 0 and $c$-coordinate equal to 1.
 Since $d$ is blocked in $\P'$, $[\P']$ is $c$-nonmaintaining in $T'$.
-(Note that the node labels do not match those of Proposition \ref{prop:blocked} since we are applying the result to the tree obtained after the NNI has been performed.)
+(Note that the node labels do not match those of Proposition \ref{prop:blocked} since we are applying the result to the tree obtained after the rotation has been performed.)
 Performing the reverse operation on a $c$-nonmaintaining vertex $[\P']$ of $T'$ shows that this is a bijection. \end{proof}

-\begin{definition} For any vertex $[\P]$ of $ R_T$ and node $a$ of $T$, let $v_a$ denote that $a$-coordinate of $[\P]$.
-If $[\P]$ is nonmaintaining, let $\P'$ be the collection of paths described in the proof of the previous proposition, so that $[\P']_b = [\P]_c$, $[\P']_c = [\P]_b$, and $[\P']$ matches $[\P]$ for all other nodes of $T$.
-The previous proposition allows us to define the following involution between the vertices of $R_T$ and $R_{T'}$:
+\begin{definition} If $[\P]$ is nonmaintaining, let $\P'$ be the path system described in the proof of Proposition \ref{prop:nonmaintainingbij}, so that $[\P']_b = [\P]_c$, $[\P']_c = [\P]_b$, and $[\P']$ matches $[\P]$ for all other nodes of $T$.
+Proposition \ref{prop:nonmaintainingbij} allows us to define the following involution between the vertices of $R_T$ and $R_{T'}$:

 \end{definition}